 On the 1st of December each year we raise awareness of World AIDS Day.
-More than 100,000 people are living with HIV in the UK today, but around 1 in 6 people in the UK living with HIV don’t know they have it – making regular testing very important.
+Around 90,000 people are living with HIV in the UK today, 96% of those diagnosed are now accessing treatment and 97% have viral suppression.
+Around 12% of people in the UK living with HIV don’t know they have it – making regular testing very important.
+HIV continues to …

 Monday to Friday